Codonopsis Root

 Meridians: Lung, Spleen, Heart, Pericardium

-Key Actions: Tonifies Qi, Regulates Blood, Removes Blood Stasis, Cools Blood, Tonifies the Lungs, Tonifies the Spleen, Removes Abscesses, Calms Shen
+Key Actions: Tonifies Qi, Regulates Blood, Removes Blood Stasis, Cools Blood, Clears Heart Fire, Tonifies the Lungs, Tonifies the Spleen, Removes Abscesses, Calms Shen

 Medicinal Uses: Irregular menses, painful cramps, dysmenorrhea, amenorrhea, and postpartum pain due to blood stasis.
-It is also used for chest and heart pain, injuries, swelling, congestion, arthritis, clears heart fire, cools blood, palpitations, insomnia, fever, restlessness, chronic fatigue, foggy brain, skin, weakness, anxiety, irritability, high blood pressure, diabetes, boost immune function, coughs, tuberculosis, anorexia.
+It is also used for chest and heart pain, injuries, swelling, congestion, arthritis, palpitations, insomnia, fever, glaucoma, headaches, stiff shoulders and neck pain, restlessness, chronic fatigue, foggy brain, general weakness, anxiety, irritability, diabetes, boost immune function, coughs, tuberculosis, and anorexia.
+It helps to balance metabolism, lowers high blood pressure, aids digestion, supports lung function, lubricates the lungs and respiratory passageways, boosts immunity and stamina, and supports long life and lovely skin.

 Codonopsis likes woodland areas.
 It is native to East Asia.